 Martin Luther King Day is the perfect time for my kids to get some much-needed perspective in their lives, about struggle, and a very recent time when the rights and luxuries that they take for granted would not have existed.

 A time not too long ago, when interracial couples like their dad and me would not have been allowed to marry, or their mom might not have been allowed to stay in some of the nice hotels we now stay in on a regular basis.

-So, when we go the opportunity to visit Atlanta, I thought it would be a good thing for us to attend the Martin Luther King Jr. Center.
-My two boys, one 14 years old, the other 10 years old, are pretty typical in that their primary goals in life right now appear to indulge in as much Playstation as they can, avoid work, lie on the sofa and eat… a LOT!
+So, when we go the opportunity to visit Atlanta, I thought it would be a good thing for us to tour the Martin Luther King Jr. Center.
+My two boys, one 14, the other 10, are pretty typical in that their primary goals in life right now appear to indulge in as much Playstation as they can, avoid work, lie on the sofa and eat… a LOT!